usgs/wdfn-blog/README.md

 11. Once the content is approved, the draft status can be removed, and the content will appear on the QA site.
 12. Assuming all looks good, push to prod

-# Tips to writing content
+# Tips for writing content
 1. If you want to add an image to your content, use the figure shortcode.
 See < figure > shortcode, https://gohugo.io/content-management/shortcodes/#figure.
 There are a few required tags:
    * caption: The caption of the image.
 Will be displayed.
 Markdown within the caption will be rendered.
    * alt: alt text, for accessibility.
 Aim for text that actually describes in the image or gif, not just the caption text again.
    * src: path to the image that you want to display.
 2. You can use the class ".side-by" if you want your image to only take up 50% of the screen width or if you want to place two images side by side.
 You should wrap them in a <div> tag with the class set to "grid-row".
 Example below:
 ```html
 <div class="grid-row">